 The charity’s website was increasingly becoming the core platform for engaging with its stakeholders, donors, patients, and carers.
-However, the site lacked the reliability and stability required, and was not set up to grow with the British Heart Foundation’s ambitions.Solutions Cloud, Cloud Adoption & Migration, Public Cloud, Applications Platforms Applications, Cloud, Microsoft Azure
+However, the site lacked the reliability and stability required, and was not set up to grow with the British Heart Foundation’s ambitions.Solutions Cloud, Cloud Adoption & Migration, Public Cloud, Applications, Security Platforms Applications, Cloud, Microsoft Azure

 Accelerating the mission to beat heartbreak forever through technology